The Ultimate Guide to Google Performance Max Campaigns [2025]

 Setting up locations | Google Ads

-By default, Google selects “Presence or interest”, which means your ads may be shown to people outside of the locations you set.
-You’ll target people in the location as well as people who have interests in your targeted locations.
-In many cases that’s not beneficial, so remember that if you don't want this to happen, you need to select “Presence” only.
+By default, Google selects “Presence or interest”, which means your ads may be shown to people outside of your chosen location targeting.
+You’ll also target people who have shown interest in your target location.
+In many cases this is not optimal, so remember that if you don't want this to happen, choose “Presence” only.

 If it’s too late and your campaign is targeting people based on “Presence or interest”, you can use Google Analytics to create a segment for Performance Max users and find out which locations are bringing you traffic.